stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 In particular the logic to select various configuration properties was factored out to a suite of helper classes.

-The new `SwapchainFactory` recreates the swapchain when it is invalidated (indicated by a new custom exception), which is usually handled in the rendering task.
+The new `SwapchainManager` recreates the swapchain when it is invalidated (indicated by a new custom exception), which is usually handled in the rendering task.